 IMPORTANT!
 The charger is configured at the factory and typically requires no adjustments before operating.
 Refer to the label on the inside lower cover for factory configured output and alarm relay assignments.
-The charger can be reconfigured using the front panel keypad or by software programming using the SENS Setup Utility that runs on a Windows PC.
+The charger may be reconfigured using the front panel keypad or by software programming using the SENS Setup Utility.